marselester/systemd/README.md

 ```

 Benchmarks help to spot performance changes
-and troubleshoot performance issues, e.g., by profiling memory.
+and troubleshoot performance issues.
+For example, you can see where and how much memory gets allocated
+when a 35KB D-Bus ListUnits reply is decoded into 157 Unit structs.

 ```sh
 $ go test -run=^$ -bench=^BenchmarkDecodeListUnits$ -benchmem -memprofile list_units.allocs